In-person payments for hairdressers and barbershops in Switzerland: How to set up card payments, TWINT and tips

 How do I set up TWINT in my hair salon?

-You can set up TWINT via a Worldline terminal, a static QR code (ordered directly from TWINT or through your bank), or via a PSP such as Payrexx.
-The transaction fee is around 1.3% per payment.
+You can set up TWINT via a Worldline terminal, a static QR code (order directly from TWINT or via your bank) or via a PSP like Payrexx.
+The transaction fee is around 1.3 % per payment.

 View detailed response